futuremdsvscovid/covid-student-response-site/content/english/campaigns/ppe.md

 Want to join our team?
 Email Grace_baldwin@hms.harvard.edu

-**START HELPING TODAY:** Click [here](https://docs.google.com/spreadsheets/d/1xpCi470O-V-qRko6RSWxwBKIw601AZfkNu-cmeaIyak/edit?usp=sharing) for our google sheet that contains numerous resources for various initiatives, donation instructions, and more information on how you can start helping today!
+Click here for a Boston and Massachusetts wide google sheet for coordinating PPE donation, purchasing, and outreach: https://tinyurl.com/wm9htyg

 Help advocate for our health care workers by signing these petitions!